Where to Buy

 GBM Assessment (Score: 8.5/10)

 Set amid the extravagance and moral recklessness of the Roaring Twenties, The Great Gatsby captures a nation intoxicated by Prohibition-era excess and heading unknowingly toward economic collapse.
-Though initially a modest commercial success, the novel was rediscovered in the mid-twentieth century and has since become a cornerstone of the American literary canon, inspiring multiple film adaptations including the 2013 version starring Leonardo DiCaprio.
+Though initially a modest commercial success, the novel was rediscovered in the mid-twentieth century and has since become a pillar of the American literary canon, inspiring multiple film adaptations including the 2013 version starring Leonardo DiCaprio.

 Weimar Culture, 1924-1926

 The Weimar Republic's golden years.
 Mann publishes The Magic Mountain.
 Kafka's works appear posthumously.
 Hitler writes Mein Kampf in prison.
 The Bauhaus flourishes.
 Fitzgerald captures the Jazz Age.
-Woolf transforms the English novel.
-A brief, brilliant flowering before the storm.
+Woolf invents stream-of-consciousness narrative.
+Pound begins publishing The Cantos, his lifelong modernist epic, while living in Italy and increasingly drawn to Mussolini's regime.
+Hemingway's The Sun Also Rises and the Paris expatriate scene define the Lost Generation.

 Awards & Adaptations